Nima-Mollaei/BMI-Calculator/README.md

 ## 📦 How to Run

-1. Make sure you have Python 3 installed
+1. Make sure you have Python 3 installed.
 2. Clone the repository or download the `bmi_calculator.py` file.
 3. Run the app: